Miles Sanders Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 - Sanders did not record a rush attempt in last week's game versus the Football Team.

-- Sanders has rushed for 176 yards on 25 carries (58.7 yards per game) over his last three outings.
+- Sanders has 176 rushing yards on 25 attempts (58.7 yards per carry) in his last three games.

 Sanders' Philadelphia Teammates